WHAT TO DO

 Restaurants and terraces

 Aren’t we all missing a nice dinner out?
-From June it is all possible again, taking into consideration all the necessary safety measures.
+From now on it is possible again, taking into account all necessary safety measures.
 Ask our reception staff for the best recommendations!